jina-ai/jina/README.md

 <img src="https://github.com/jina-ai/jina/blob/master/.github/simple-plot4.svg?raw=true"/>

 That's all you need to know for understanding the magic behind `hello-world`.
-Now let's dive into it.
+Now let's dive into it!

 ### Breakdown of `hello-world`

 #### Customize Encoder

 Let's first build a naive image encoder that embeds images into vectors using an orthogonal projection.
-To do that, we simply inherit from `BaseImageEncoder`: a base class from the `jina.executors.encoders` module.
+To do this, we simply inherit from `BaseImageEncoder`: a base class from the `jina.executors.encoders` module.
 We then override its `__init__()` and `encode()` methods.

 ```python